 - Only those who provide direct service can receive tips.
 If you are a waiter, server, or busser in a New York City restaurant, your employer cannot require you to share your tips with non-service employees, such as managers, chefs, cooks, or dishwashers.
 Tips may only be shared with employees who provide direct service to customers and customarily receive tips.

+- Cash tips can be taken immediately.
 When customers leave tips in cash, you have the right to take the tips at the end of your shift.
-You may choose to leave your tips at the restaurant and have them included in your next paycheck.
-But the restaurant cannot force you to take your cash tips in your next paycheck.
+You may choose to leave your tips at the restaurant and have them included in your next paycheck, but the restaurant cannot force you to take your cash tips in your next paycheck.

-When customers leave tips on credit cards, the restaurant must pay those tips to you by the next regular pay day.
+- Credit card tips must be on your paycheck.
+When customers leave tips on credit cards, the restaurant must pay those tips to you by the next regular payday.
 The restaurant may subtract the pro-rated share of credit card fees from the tips, but the restaurant must include a breakdown between the tips and wages on your pay stub.

-Tip Pooling happens when employees who receive tips directly from customers put all their tips in a pool, and then the tips in the pool are distributed among all employees who are eligible to receive tips.
+Tip pooling happens when employees who receive tips directly from customers put all their tips in a pool, and then the tips in the pool are distributed among all employees who are eligible to receive tips.
 Employees may agree among themselves to pool their tips, or the restaurant may require that tips be pooled.
-The restaurant may also establish the percentage that each type of worker will receive from the pool.
-But once again, only workers who provide service to customers may receive tips from the pool.
+The restaurant may also establish the percentage that each type of employee will receive from the pool.
+But, once again, only employees who provide service to customers may receive tips from the pool.

 If you believe that you are not receiving all the customer tips you deserve, then you should consult with an experienced employment lawyer.
 You may be eligible for up to two times the amount of the tips you did not receive.

-John Howley, Esq. has more than 27 years of experience and regularly represents restaurant workers in New York City.
-Call him directly at (212) 601-2728 to schedule a free and confidential consultation.
+John Howley, Esq. has more than 27 years of experience and regularly represents restaurant employees in New York City.
+Contact us today to schedule a free and confidential consultation.